meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 ## Setup Database Maintenance Jobs ##

-To keep the system at an optimal performance there is some house keeping required.
+To keep the system at an optimal performance there is some housekeeping required.
 You find more details in the following document.
 [MaintainDatabase](TsSmartSqlStore2_20_MaintainDatabase.md)